 Modified Causal Forests#

 Welcome to the documentation of mcf, the Python package implementing the Modified Causal Forest introduced by Lechner (2018).
 This package allows you to estimate heterogeneous treatment effects for binary and multiple treatments from experimental or observational data.
-Additionally, mcf offers the capability to learn optimal policy allocations.
+Additionally, it allows to learn optimal policy allocations.

 If you’re new to the mcf package, we recommend following these steps:

-The User Guide offers explanations on additional features of the mcf package and provides several example scripts.
+• User Guide: Explore further features of the package and example scripts.

-The Algorithm Reference provides a technical description of the methods used in the package.
+• Algorithm Reference: Learn about the technical background of the methods applied in the package.

 Installation Guide#

-The current version of mcf is compatible with Python 3.12.
-You can install mcf from PyPI using:
+The current mcf version is compatible with Python 3.12.
+For the installation you can proceed in different ways.

 pip install mcf

-If you prefer to use the command line, first install conda as described here.
-Next follow the steps below in your Anaconda Prompt (Windows) or terminal (macOS and Linux):
+If you prefer the command line, install conda as described here.
+Next open your Anaconda Prompt (Windows) or terminal (macOS and Linux) and do the following:

 conda install Python="3.12"